 Semiconductor Packaging University Program – Edition 2021-2022

 Together with the HAN University of Applied Sciences, CITC offers a Semiconductor Packaging University Program tailored to the specific needs of companies involved.
 This course, with a duration of about 5 months, enables students and company employees to get training in all relevant aspects in the field of packaging, both theoretical and practical.
-The second edition starts September 2021.
+The second edition starts first week of September 2021.

 Learn more about integrated chip technology and its applications

 In the Semiconductor Packaging program you will get acquainted with the semiconductor industry and delve into the final step of chip manufacturing, the phase in which the chip is ‘packaged’ in its housing.
 Packaging is becoming more and more complex and multidisciplinary.
 Developments such as system-on-chip, embedded cameras, 5G, sensors and micro-electro-mechanical systems (MEMS) place high demands on the manufacturing process and the competencies of affected employees.
 Packages are becoming more complicated and application specific, while costs must be kept low.